XAMPPRocky/tokei/README.md

 $ tokei ./foo --sort code
 ```

-#### Outputting file statistics
+#### Outputting File Statistics
-By default tokei only outputs the total of the languages, and using `--files`
+By default, tokei only outputs the total of the languages and using `--files`
 flag tokei can also output individual file statistics.

 ```shell
 $ tokei ./foo --files
 ```

-#### Outputting into different formats
+#### Outputting into Different Formats
-Tokei normally outputs into a nice human readable format designed for terminals.
+Tokei normally outputs into a nice human-readable format designed for terminals.
 There is also using the `--output` option various other formats that are more
-useful for bringing the data into another program.
+useful for bringing the data into another programs.

-**Note:** This version of tokei was compiled without any serialization formats, to enable serialization, reinstall
+**Note:** This version of tokei was compiled without any serialization formats.
-tokei with the features flag.
+To enable serialization, reinstall tokei with the features flag.

 ```shell
   ALL: